-nimodipine - oral, Nimotop (cont.)
+nimodipine - oral, Nymalize (cont.)

-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking nimodipine and each time you get a refill.
+HOW TO USE: See also Warning section.Read the Patient Information Leaflet if available from your pharmacist before you start taking nimodipine and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.Nimodipine is usually started as soon as possible after the start of bleeding in the brain, usually within 4 days.
-Nimodipine is usually taken every 4 hours or as directed by your doctor.Take the tablet form of this medication by mouth with a full glass of water (8 ounces/240 milliliters) unless your doctor directs you otherwise.
+Nimodipine is usually taken every 4 hours or as directed by your doctor.If you are taking the tablet form of this medication, take it by mouth with a full glass of water (8 ounces/240 milliliters) unless your doctor directs you otherwise.
 Do not lie down for 10 minutes after taking this medication.
 Swallow the tablet whole.
-Do not crush.Take the capsule form of this medication by mouth at least 1 hour before and 2 hours after meals, or as directed by your doctor.
+Do not crush.If you are taking the capsule form of this medication, take it by mouth at least 1 hour before and 2 hours after meals, or as directed by your doctor.
 Swallow the capsule whole.
-If you cannot swallow a whole capsule, you may poke a hole in the capsule, draw the liquid out with an oral syringe, and give it by mouth or through a naso-gastric tube.
+If you cannot swallow a whole capsule, you may poke a hole in the capsule, draw the liquid out with a syringe, and give it by mouth or through a nasogastric tube with an oral syringe.
 Do not mix the contents of the capsule with other liquids.
 Doing so may prevent the medication from working.
-Do not inject this medication.Do not take antacids for 2 hours before or after taking nimodipine tablets.
-Doing so may prevent the medication from working.Avoid eating grapefruit or drinking grapefruit juice while taking this medication unless your doctor instructs you otherwise.
-Grapefruit can increase the amount of certain medications in your bloodstream.
-Consult your doctor or pharmacist for more details.The dosage is based on your medical condition and response to treatment.Use this medication regularly to get the most benefit from it.
+Do not inject this medication.If you are using the liquid form (oral solution) of this medication, carefully measure the dose using a special measuring device/spoon.
+Do not use a household spoon because you may not get the correct dose.
+Use the liquid form at least 1 hour before and 2 hours after meals.
+The liquid form may also be given through a tube into the stomach (nasogastric or gastric tube).
+If you are giving this medication through a nasogastric or gastric tube, ask your health care professional for detailed instructions on how to give it.Do not take antacids for 2 hours before or after taking nimodipine tablets.
+Doing so may prevent the medication from working.Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor or pharmacist says you may do so safely.
+Grapefruit can increase the chance of side effects with this medicine.
+Ask your doctor or pharmacist for more details.The dosage is based on your medical condition and response to treatment.Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.
 It is important to continue taking this medication even if you feel well, and even if you do not see any improvement in your symptoms.
 Consult your doctor or pharmacist for details.Do not suddenly stop taking this medication without consulting your doctor.
 This medication is usually taken for 2 to 4 weeks.
 Follow your doctor's directions carefully.
 Your condition may become worse if the drug is stopped too soon.Tell your doctor if your condition worsens.

 Back to Medications Index